 A campaign directed to micro-regions would require the leads are distributed to the dealers.
 Focus areas for this type of campaign would lie in the areas of:

 - Lead distribution

 Content and SEO marketing is where most customers click through.
 These are the intelligent buyers who put thought and planning into their decision to purchase.
-In most cases these customers are looking for a company to build a relationship with rather than just undertaking a once off purchase.
+In most cases these customers are looking for a company to build a relationship with rather than just undertaking a once-off purchase.
 They are less sensitive to prices.
 The dealer must rate a 4-5 star to receive the majority of these high-quality leads as they will have the most opportunity to convert these to sales.
 90% of organic searchers will click on the top three links on a Google search.

 Organic leads are generated by placing the dealer in the top ten positions on page one of Google.
-This is achieved through content, blogging, website optimisation, link building, schematic markup, web administration, code optimization, and site speed improvements.
+This is achieved through content, blogging, website optimization, link building, schematic markup, web administration, code optimization, and site speed improvements.